apovilauskas/skill-tree/README.md

 - **Inactivity** — days since the skill was last logged (capped at 15 points, so an abandoned skill doesn't dominate forever)
 - **Unlock impact** — +10 points for every other skill that has this one as a prerequisite

 This balances two competing signals: skills you've been neglecting, and skills that are "keys" to unlocking more of the tree.
-A skill that's both stale *and* a gateway to several others will naturally rise to the top.

 ## Tech Stack

 **Technologies**
-- .NET Core Web API (Controllers)
+- ASP.NET Core Web API (Controllers)
 - Entity Framework Core
 - PostgreSQL
 - xUnit